 Also abbreviated to ‘ITT’.
 I love the French term ‘contre la montre’ (against the watch), and if you want to get really French, then you can call it ‘the race of truth’ ie there is nowhere for the riders to hide – just the individual against the clock.

 As for the individual, except the team ride together, with their time recorded when its 5th rider crosses the finishing line.
-They aren’t held every year, but there is one for 2015.
+They aren’t held every year, and there isn’t one for 2021.

 Remember how drafting protects a rider’s energy?
 Teams with sprints often create ‘lead-out trains’ running up to an intermediate sprint or stage finish, setting up their sprinter to break out at the last minute for the win.
 Cavendish is the obvious example of a sprinter set up by his team to do this and win sprint points.